ethereum-optimism/community-hub/src/docs/developers/bedrock/node-operator-guide.md

 1. **With a Genesis File:** This is for OP Sepolia, and other testnets or deployments that are not migrated from a legacy network.
 In this case, you'll download the genesis file and initialize the data directory via `geth init`.
 2. **With a Data Directory:** This is used for networks that are migrated from a legacy network.
 This would include OP Mainnet and OP Goerli.
 In this case, you'll download a preconfigured data directory and extract it.
 No further initialization is necessary in this case, because the data directory contains the network's genesis information.

 Regardless of how `op-geth` is initialized, you'll need to ensure that you have sufficient disk space available to store the network's data.
 As of this writing, the mainnet data directory is ~100GB for a full node and ~1TB for an archival node.
-The Goerli data directory is ~6GB for a full node.
+The OP Goerli data directory is ~40GB for a full node.

 Instructions for each initialization method are below.
-If you're spinning up an OP Mainnet or Goerli node, use the [Initialization via Data Directory](#initialization-via-data-directory) path.
+If you're spinning up an OP Mainnet or OP Goerli node, use the [Initialization via Data Directory](#initialization-via-data-directory) path.
 If you're spinning up an OP Sepolia node, use the [Initialization via Genesis File](#initialization-via-genesis-file) path.

 #### Initialization via Genesis File